Algebraic Ending Laminations and Quasiconvexity: Introduction

+The main results in this paper establish that for certain naturally occurring distorted (in the sense of Gromov \cite{gromov-ai}) hyperbolic subgroups $H$ of hyperbolic groups $G$, many quasiconvex subgroups $K$ of $H$ are in fact quasiconvex in the larger hyperbolic group $G$.
+The following, which is one of the main theorems of this paper, illustrates this.

-\begin{theorem} (See Theorems \ref{surf-coco} and \ref{free-coco})\\ Let be an exact sequence of hyperbolic groups, where $H$ is either a free group or a (closed) surface group and $Q$ is convex cocompact in Outer Space or Teichmuller space respectively (for the free group, we assume that $Q$ is purely hyperbolic).
+\begin{theorem} (See Theorems \ref{surf-coco} and \ref{free-coco})\\ Let be an exact sequence of hyperbolic groups, where $H$ is either a free group or a (closed) surface group and $Q$ is convex cocompact in Outer Space or \Teich space respectively (for the free group, we assume further that $Q$ is purely hyperbolic).
 Let $K$ be a finitely generated infinite index subgroup of $H$.
-Then $K$ is quasiconvex in $G$. \end{theorem}
+Then $K$ is quasi-convex in $G$. \end{theorem}

-The case of $H$ a closed surface group in Theorem \ref{omni1} was obtained by Dowdall, Kent and Leininger recently in \cite{dkl} by different methods.
-Dowdall has communicated to the authors that in soon-forthcoming work \cite{dt2}, Dowdall and Taylor use the methods of their earlier work \cite{dt1} on convex cocompact purely hyperbolic subgroups of $Out(F_n)$ to give a different proof of Theorem \ref{omni1} when $H$ is free.
+The (original motivating) case where $H$ is a closed surface group and $Q = \Z$ in Theorem \ref{omni1} was dealt with by Scott and Swarup in \cite{scottswar}.
+The more general case of $H$ a closed surface group (and no further restrictions on $Q$) was obtained by Dowdall, Kent and Leininger recently in \cite{dkl} by different methods.
+In the preprint \cite{dt2}, which appeared shortly after a first version of the present paper was made public, Dowdall and Taylor use the methods of their earlier work \cite{dt1} on convex cocompact purely hyperbolic subgroups of $Out(F_n)$ to give a substantially different proof of Theorem \ref{omni1} when $H$ is free.

 For the statement of our next theorem, some terminology needs to be introduced.
-A Teichmuller geodesic ray $r (\subset Teich (S))$ is said to be {\bf thick} \cite{minsky-top, minsky-jams, minsky-bddgeom, rafi-gt} if $r$ lies in the thick part of Teichmuller space, i.e. there exists $\epsilon > 0$ such that $\forall x \in r$, the length of the shortest closed geodesic (or equivalently, injectivity radius for closed surfaces) on the hyperbolic surface $S_x$ corresponding to $x \in Teich (S)$ is bounded below by $\epsilon$.
-It follows (from \cite{masur-minsky2,minsky-bddgeom, rafi-gt}) that the projection of $r$ to the curve complex is a parametrized quasigeodesic and the universal curve $U_r$ over $r$ (associating $S_x$ to $x$ and equipping the resulting bundle with an infinitesimal product metric) has a hyperbolic universal cover $\til U_r$ \cite{minsky-jams, minsky-bddgeom}.
+A \Teich geodesic ray $r (\subset Teich (S))$ is said to be {\bf thick} \cite{minsky-top, minsky-jams, minsky-bddgeom, rafi-gt} if $r$ lies in the thick part of \Teich space, i.e. there exists $\epsilon > 0$ such that $\forall x \in r$, the length of the shortest closed geodesic (or equivalently, injectivity radius for closed surfaces) on the hyperbolic surface $S_x$ corresponding to $x \in Teich (S)$ is bounded below by $\epsilon$.
+It follows (from \cite{masur-minsky2,minsky-bddgeom, rafi-gt}) that the projection of $r$ to the curve complex is a parametrized quasi-geodesic and the universal curve $U_r$ over $r$ (associating $S_x$ to $x$ and equipping the resulting bundle with an infinitesimal product metric) has a hyperbolic universal cover $\til U_r$ \cite{minsky-jams, minsky-bddgeom}.
 To emphasize this hyperbolicity we shall call these geodesic rays {\bf thick hyperbolic rays}.
 We shall refer to $\til U_r$ as the {\bf universal metric bundle} (of hyperbolic planes) over $r$.